Is Vibe Coding Safe? Benchmarking Vulnerability of Agent-Generated Code in Real-World Tasks: Preliminary Mitigation of Coding Agent Security Risks

-\textbf{Can agents identify potential security risks?} To investigate why the self-selection performs worse, we evaluate how well the code agent performs in selecting the correct CWEs in Table \ref{tab:prec-rec-f1-sec}.
+\textbf{Can agents identify potential security risks?} To investigate why the self-selection performs worse, we evaluate how well the code agent performs in selecting the correct CWEs in \autoref{tab:prec-rec-f1-sec}.
 We calculate the precision and recall on the functionally correct solutions (\correcti) and the incorrect solutions (\incorrect).
 On average, the agent will select $7.5$ relevant CWEs for each task.
 Compared with the correct but insecure solutions (\insecure), the correct and secure solutions have a significantly higher recall in selecting CWEs.
 This indicates that the correctly identified CWEs can help the code agent provide more secure solutions.
-On the other hand, although there is only 1.06 ground-truth CWE for each task, the average of $7.5$ CWEs selected cannot cover this target CWE, as shown by a max recall of 0.737.
+On the other hand, although there is only $1.06$ ground-truth CWE for each task, the average of $7.5$ CWEs selected cannot cover this target CWE, as shown by a max recall of $0.737$.
 This indicates that the current code agent still has difficulty in identifying the potential security risk based on the task description.

-In agent-powered software engineering, it typically requires high-level decisions of what to do instead of directly implementing code, in the form of steps the agent decides, e.g., finding context files, checking bugs, reviewing feedback, etc. The high-level decisions perform as an 'outline', increasing the freedom and sensitivity of agents' behaviors.
-This might be the reason for the difficulty of balancing security and functionality, especially in tasks highly requiring both.
-For example, \swea correctly and securely resolved a task requesting an inspection functionality to \texttt{wagtail} with $81$ steps, yet fails when instructed for security, spending $4$ steps on explicit security testing and only $72$ steps on functionality.
+In agent-powered software engineering, it typically requires high-level decisions of what to do instead of directly implementing code, in the form of steps the agent decides, e.g., finding context files, checking bugs, reviewing feedback, etc. The high-level decisions perform as an ``outline'', increasing the freedom and sensitivity of agents' behaviors.
+This may be why it is difficult to balance the security and functionality, especially in tasks highly requiring both.
+For instance, \swea correctly and securely resolved a task requesting an inspection functionality to \texttt{wagtail} with $81$ steps, yet fails when instructed for security, spending $4$ steps on explicit security testing and only $72$ steps on functionality.
 It is expected that the more specific the security prompts are, the larger the performance drops.